Tomlam0/mon-vieux-grimoire-api/README.md

 pnpm prisma:studio:dev
 ```

-For more granular control and advanced features, it is recommended to use MongoDB Compass.
+For more granular control and advanced features, it is recommended to use a specific DB UI.

 ## Swagger api documentation endpoint

 http://localhost:3000/api/docs

+## Contact

+For any questions, please contact contact@thomas-lambert-dev.com.